amanangular13/hotel-management-system/README.md

 🌐 System Interaction & Flow

-- Config Server holds centralized configurations (YAML/properties) in a Git repo.
+- Config Server holds centralized configurations (YAML/properties) in a Git repo (https://github.com/amanangular13/hotel-config-repo).
 Each microservice reads its config from Config Server at startup.

 - Eureka performs service registration and discovery; gateway & services use it for load-balancing and service resolution.